AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

 });
 ```

-### Message Read receipt
+### Message Read receipts

 Once the message is read by the receiver, the SDK sends a message read receipt to the message sender.

-#### Conversation read receipt
+#### Conversation read receipts

-Refer to the following code to implement read receipt for all the messages in the specified conversation:
+Refer to the following code to implement read receipts for all the messages in the specified conversation:

 ```javascript
 // Send a message in one-to-one chat.